The Disco Experience

 — Q3 study participant

-Building on early insights, we ran a second study to understand what made offers feel worth claiming.
+We ran a second study to understand what made offers feel worth claiming.
 We tested pricing cues, reviews, brand familiarity, and layout variations to see what drove confidence and action.

 “The messaging feels condescending because I know these offers aren't exclusive to me; they're offered to anyone who purchases from this store.”